 AJ Hackett Bungy, "The Bungy Originals", is a sustainable tourism operation that represents adventure through Bungy jumping as a core activity, life experience, self development and innovation through complementary adventure based activities.
 Recognised as experts in fun and adventure, the culture of the business one of safety, innovation, humour and respect.

 The AJ Hackett Bungy New Zealand sites are places of personal challenge, achievement excitement, "kiwiana" and entertainment.
-AJ Hackett Bungy is one of the largest employers in Queenstown and has a company culture that is admired and envied.
+AJ Hackett Bungy NZ is one of the largest employers in Queenstown and has a company culture that is admired and envied.
 It represents the character of the town – adventure, fun, innovative, challenging and here to stay.

 Bungy Jumping has become, as a result of AJ Hackett Bungy, a Kiwi icon and exemplifies all things "Kiwi".